mwalmsley/shared-astro-utilities/README.md

 This is packaged with PyPI, but only available from the **test** server.

 1. From the target environment, run `pip install --index-url https://test.pypi.org/simple/ shared_astro_utils` to install the package.
+If already installed, add the argument `--upgrade`.
 2. Import as `import shared_astro_utils` or e.g. `from shared_astro_utils import matching_utils`.

 ### Distribution